MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/how-to-use-perfInsights-linux.md

 #### Tool requirements

 - This tool must be run on the VM that has the performance issue.
-- Python 3.6 or greater, must be installed on the VM.
+- Python 3.6 or a later version, must be installed on the VM.
->[!Note]
+> [!Note]
->The Python Software Foundation (PSF) has announced the end of support for Python 2.
-Installation of PerfInsights is not blocked if Python 2.7 is installed on the VM.
+> Python 2 is no longer supported by the Python Software Foundation (PSF).
+If Python 2.7 is installed on the VM, PerfInsights can be installed.
 However, no changes or bug fixes will be made in PerfInsights to support Python 2.7.
-Please see the external website page [Sunsetting Python 2](https://www.python.org/doc/sunset-python-2/) for more information.
+For more information, see [Sunsetting Python 2](https://www.python.org/doc/sunset-python-2/).

 - The following distributions are currently supported: